 “Your mind is like a piece of land planted with many different kinds of seeds, seeds of joy, seeds of peace, seeds of mindfulness, seeds of understanding, and seeds of love, seeds of craving, anger, fear, hate, and forgetfulness.
 These wholesome and unwholesome seeds are always there, sleeping in the soil of your mind.
 The quality of your life depends on the seeds you water.
 If you plant tomato seeds in your gardens, tomatoes will grow.
 Just so, if you water a seed of peace in your mind, peace will grow.
 When the seeds of happiness in you are watered, you will become happy.
 When the seed of anger in you is watered, you will become angry.
 The seeds that are watered frequently are those that will grow strong.”

 I hope that I have given you some inspiration and also insight into how you can apply mindfulness techniques to water your own garden.
 Eventually, we all will leave this earth with impressions left on the environment, may it be leaving the forest naked and cut off from their roots.
 Impressions on our family members, our friends, loved ones and people we encounter during our short stay here.
-Our grandchildren will hopefully have had an example to help them throughout their own lives, remembering how we pursued a life with kindness, compassion, and loving-kindness.
+Our grandchildren will hopefully have had an example to help them throughout their own lives, remembering how we pursued a life of kindness, compassion, and loving-kindness.
 Think about that when you encounter people that wants to connect with you, think about all those lonely souls that are desperate of healing and needs to reconnect with themselves again to be fully happy, think about your role in that exchange of energy and how you could communicate mindfully so that person feels they are gifted with a renewed view of life.
 There are many hearts out there left thirsty for love and compassion, because they have failed to feed their own dreams and was unable to open the door to their own possibilities.
 So my challenge to you is to leave impressions on the hearts of the clouded and fettered minds that attach themselves to sorrow.
 Open their worldview, introduce them to a journey to self-discovery, smile for them, share your words of kindness and do it with the heart of a blue whale.

 Everyone loves free stuff right?? 😀